 Identification | Wings are black till nodus and the rest is transparent |

-It is a medium-sized dragonfly and can be identified by its wings. their wings are black till nodus and the rest of them is transparent and their body is blackish blue in color.
+It is a medium-sized dragonfly and can be identified by its wings.
+Their wings are black until nodus, the rest of them are transparent, and their bodies are blackish blue in color.
 The mating process consists of two phases: the wheel formation and the oviposition.

 7. Belted Whiteface